-Usually the biggest dilemma facing tourists is whether or not to stay in a hotel or a hostel, and this is usually decided already by a traveler’s budget.
+Usually, the biggest dilemma facing tourists is whether or not to stay in a hotel or a hostel, and this is usually decided already by a traveler’s budget.
 Once you choose, it’s a simple matter of deciding exactly which hotel/ hostel in Japan is best for you.

 Yet, in Japan this situation is complicated further by the existence of old-fashioned ‘ryokans’; a traditional style of accommodation that has existed for centuries but that is still widely popular today.
-As tempting as it is to experience traditional Japanese custom, a lot of people are put off ryokans because they fear the customs and routines of ancient Japanese society.
-Follow this simple guide to understand what a ryokan is and to help you decide which types of hotel in Japan are best for you.
+As tempting as it is to experience traditional Japanese customs, a lot of people are put off ryokans because they fear the customs and routines of ancient Japanese society.
+Follow this simple guide to understand what a ryokan is and to help you decide which types of hotels in Japan are best for you.

 History of Ryokans

 The Edo Period of Japanese history, between 1603 and 1868, is well-known today for its establishment of five prominent roads that spanned the mainland of the country.
-These routes connected the main cities together, linking the former capital of Kyoto with the new centre of power, Edo.
+These routes connected the main cities together, linking the former capital of Kyoto with the new center of power, Edo.

-While you will have to take your shoes off when you enter the ryokan, and you will probably have to bathe in a gender-specific onsen, there are few other real rules that you need to know about.
-Modern ryokans will usually feature an expansive entrance hall with a typical check-in counter, a sitting area and usually some vending machines selling everything from cold beer to packets of instant noodles.
+While you will have to take your shoes off when you enter the ryokan, and you will probably have to bathe in a gender-specific onsen, there are a few other real rules that you need to know about.
+Modern ryokans will usually feature an expansive entrance hall with a typical check-in counter, a sitting area, and usually some vending machines selling everything from cold beer to packets of instant noodles.

 Many still provide a complimentary traditional dinner and breakfast to all guests but check with the staff before booking to confirm.
-The rooms in ryokans are not the same as Western-style hotel rooms, typically being more similar to a suite.
+The rooms in Ryokans are not the same as Western-style hotel rooms, typically being more similar to a suite.
 They are often made up of several different rooms, all of which will have tatami mats and be divided by traditional sliding doors.
 Often there will be a dining table or a smaller table on the floor for drinking tea.

 Futons (for sleeping on) and yukatas (for wearing on the way to the onsen) will be stored inside the wardrobe.
 Ryokans are primarily used by the older generations in the country so a certain level of respect and decorum should be observed, but don’t forget that for a lot of the Japanese guests, it’s possibly their first time staying in one too.